Mr World Philippines

 Mr World Philippines is a beauty pageant in the Philippines that selects the country's representatives to the Mister World pageant.

 History

-The first Mister World representative under Miss World Philippines is Andrew Wolff who placed first runner-up in the Mister World 2012 pageant.
+The first Mister World representative under the Miss World Philippines Organization is Andrew Wolff who placed first runner-up in the Mister World 2012 pageant.
 In 2014, two contenders were appointed as representatives, John de Lara Spainhour for the 2014 edition and Sam Valdes Ajdani for the 2016 edition.

-Under the new directorship of Vegafria, in 2018, the Mister World representative for the first time selected via Mister World Philippines contest instead of appointment.
+Under the new directorship of Vegafria, in 2018, the Philippine representative for Mister World was selected through a contest instead of appointment for the first time.
 Aside from Mister World, the contest also selected the representative to Mister Supranational, Mister Eco International, and Mister Multinational.